TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly_original.md

 <table><tr><td>

+#### How to fix the issue we had with filtlong at the assembly dry lab session

 If you get the infamous "locale facet \_S_create_c_locale name not valid" error, run the following, log out and log in again, and rerun the filtlong job.

 ```